FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB90]: To do what?
-I’m afraid we need to explicit the meaning here.
+    MB90: To do what?
+I'm afraid we need to explicit the meaning here.

-    [VP]: Yes, reformulate.
+    VP: Yes, reformulate.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 Discussion:

 {::comment}

-    [MB91]: Isn’t this redundant with listing the bounds as required in the previous definition?
+    MB91: Isn't this redundant with listing the bounds as required in the previous definition?

-    [VP]: Do we need separation between may-not-exist and must-exist quantities?
+    VP: Do we need separation between may-not-exist and must-exist quantities?
           Either way, reformulate.

-    [MK]: Deleted.
+    MK: Deleted.
 Agree with Med - Sentence was redundant as already covered by text in definition "Relevant Upper Bound and Relevant Lower Bound are REQUIRED attributes."